prestonise/prestonise.com/README.md

-# Personal website / blog
-This is a simple personal website / blog for my cv and portfolio
+This is a simple personal website / portfolio